hseager/quizzie/README.md

 ### Notes
 - Instead of getting quiz when starting lobby, load quiz when initialising lobby or updating quiz in memory
+    - Instead of using next api to create lobby, use socket to create lobby then save
 - Bug where not answering any questions shows error on results page

 ### *Extra Features*